The Significance of Arc Resistance in Material Selection

 - Other materials fail as a result of tracking.

-- The last form of failure occurs through carbonization of the surface once there is enough carbon to conduct the electric current across the material.
+- The last form of failure occurs through the surface’s carbonization once there is enough carbon to conduct the electric current across the material.

 Factors Affecting Arc Resistance